Back to all programs

 You can attach any supporting documents that you think will strengthen your application.
 For example, a written letter of support from community.
 Though you don’t have to complete this step until your application has been shortlisted, we have linked a Budget template and Theory of Change template in preparation for the final interview.

-• Step 2: You’ll be notified if you have made it onto the shortlist by 18 August 2024.
+• Step 2: You’ll be notified if you have made it onto the shortlist.
 If you are on the shortlist, you’ll be invited to do a more detailed application (including a breakdown of budget and the theory of change) and/or interview.
 This will involve meeting with a member of our First Nations team to complete the documents and you’ll also record a short video.

 If you aren’t comfortable recording your own video, we can help with that.

 • Step 3: The panel will consider your application.
-You’ll be notified of the outcome of your application by 4 September 2024.
+You’ll be notified of the outcome of your application.
 If you are unsuccessful, there will be an opportunity for you to meet with the First Nations team to get more feedback.

-• Step 4: If you are successful, the funds will be released to you by mid-September.
+• Step 4: If you are successful, the funds will be released to you.

 • Step 5: There’ll be a reporting process, but we’ll keep it simple.
 We’ll tailor this to your needs.